elabit/robotmk/DEVELOPMENT.md

 1. The Checkmk Agent executes `robotmk-ctrl.ps1` in the normal check interval (1m).
 When executed without any argument, it runs in monitor mode (`-Monitor`, see ref `bbc7b0e`), which means:
    - Install, Start the Robotmk Service / keep it running
    - produce Agent output
-2. Once the controller was started, **it copies itself** to `RobotmkScheduler.ps1` outside the Agent dir into `ProgramData/checkmk/robotmk/`. `RobotmkScheduler.ps1` is the script which will be used by the Windows Service (but not directly, see below).
-The reason behind creating the copy is that the CMK Agent kills any long-running and hanging plugin scripts when it gets shut down so that the Agent updater (which stops the agent before the update) can overwrite them.
-The Scheduler script has an own mechanism (deadman switch file) to detect when the Agent was shut down.
+2. Once the controller was started, **it copies itself** to `RobotmkScheduler.ps1` outside the Agent dir into `ProgramData/checkmk/robotmk/`.
+`RobotmkScheduler.ps1` is the script which will be used by the Windows Service (but not directly, see below).
+The reason behind creating a copy is that the CMK Agent kills any long-running and hanging plugin scripts when it gets shut down so that the Agent updater (which stops the agent before the update) can overwrite them.
+By coping the script outside, we ensure that the Scheduler can run autonomously; it has an own mechanism (deadman switch file) to detect when the Agent was shut down.
-3. `5f8dda`: Due to the fact that a Windows service cannot start a script (ps/py) directly, the controller also creates the service stub `RobotmkScheduler.exe`.
-This is a small executable of a [.NET ServiceBase class ](https://learn.microsoft.com/en-us/archive/msdn-magazine/2016/may/windows-powershell-writing-windows-services-in-powershell#the-net-servicebase-class), which implements the methods the SCM needs to talk to.
-The C# code can be found within the ps script at ref 5f8dda.
+1. `5f8dda`: Due to the fact that a Windows service cannot start a script (ps/py) directly, the controller also creates the "service stub" `RobotmkScheduler.exe`.
+This is a small executable of a [.NET ServiceBase class ](https://learn.microsoft.com/en-us/archive/msdn-magazine/2016/may/windows-powershell-writing-windows-services-in-powershell#the-net-servicebase-class), which implements the methods the SCM needs to send commands to.
-4. `521188`: The controller installs the Scheduler service (if not found).
+2. `521188`: The controller installs the Scheduler service (if not found).
 It defines the `RobotmkScheduler.exe` service stub as executable behind the service.
 The service gets started.
-5. `9833fa`: The SCM starts `RobotmkScheduler.exe` and calls its `OnStart()` entrypoint method.
+3. `9833fa`: The SCM starts `RobotmkScheduler.exe` and calls its `OnStart()` entrypoint method.
-6. `825fb1`: The `Onstart()` method calls `RobotmkScheduler.ps1` with the argument `-SCMStart`; this indicates the script that it was started not manually by the user, but from the Windows Service Control Manager.
+4. `825fb1`: The `Onstart()` method calls `RobotmkScheduler.ps1` with the argument `-SCMStart`; this indicates the script that it was started not manually by the user, but from the Windows Service Control Manager.
-7. `bba322`: The `SCM` execution starts another instance of itself with argument `-Service`.
+5. `bba322`: The `SCM` execution starts another instance of itself with argument `-Service`.
 In this mode, the script starts the workload loop and listens at the same for control messages from the service stub (e.g. Stop).
-8. `9177b1`: Inside of the workload loop (7), the script is started with argument `-Run`.
+6. `9177b1`: Inside of the workload loop (7), the script is started with argument `-Run`.
 This starts the scheduler main routine.
-9. `4b4812`: The Scheduler script uses `rcc` to create the Robotmk Python environment (as defined in `conda.yaml`)
+7. `4b4812`: The Scheduler script uses `rcc` to create the Robotmk Python environment (as defined in `conda.yaml`)
-10. `19882f`: start `rcc task run -t agent-scheduler`, as defined in `robot.yaml`.
+8.  `19882f`: start `rcc task run -t agent-scheduler`, as defined in `robot.yaml`.
 This is where the Python part begins.
-11. Inside of the activated robotmk rcc environment, `rcc` executes the robotmk command `robotmk agent scheduler`.
+9. Inside of the activated robotmk rcc environment, `rcc` executes the robotmk command `robotmk agent scheduler`.
 Robotmk reads suite data from `robotmk.yml` and triggers the suites in their configured interval.
 Generally spoken, the scheduler natively executes Robot Framework **suites** using the OS Python (if RCC=False in config) OR it executes **RCC tasks**.
 In the latter one, it is important to understand, that "**tasks**" can be _arbitrary_ code in theory.
 Robotmk does not really know at this point what's behind a task.
 The following two examples describe a task execution without and with RCC:
     - Example "suite_default" (=a suite with `rcc=False`):
       - 12. Robotmk starts itself as a python subprocess in "suite run" context for this suite